grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 #### Label values and high cardinality

 Be careful with what label values you add.
-Using/allowing too many label values could result in high cardinality problems.
+Using or allowing too many label values could result in high cardinality problems.

 If label values originate from user input they should be validated and cleaned.
 Use `metricutil.SanitizeLabelName("<label value>")` from pkg/infra/metrics/metricutil package to sanitize label names.
-Very important to only allow a predefined set of labels to minimize the risk of high cardinality problems.
+It is very important to only allow a predefined set of labels to minimize the risk of high cardinality problems.

 Be careful to not expose any sensitive information in label values (secrets, credentials, and so on).